cabforum/servercert/docs/BR.md

 |     `extensions`           | See [Section 7.1.2.4.1](#71241-technically-constrained-precertificate-signing-ca-extensions) |
 | `signatureAlgorithm`       | Encoded value MUST be byte-for-byte identical to the `tbsCertificate.signature`. |
 | `signature`                | |

+Effective January 15, 2025:
+- This Certificate Profile MUST NOT be used.
+- Precertificate Signing CAs MUST NOT be used to issue precertificates.

 ##### 7.1.2.4.1 Technically Constrained Precertificate Signing CA Extensions